 Learning about Buddhism with monks can immensely benefit a person.
-An average day at monastery begins with a wake-up call in the morning at around 4 a.m, which involves several hours of chanting and group meditation and also time put aside for personal reflection and chores.
+An average day at the monastery begins with a wake-up call in the morning at around 4 a.m, which involves several hours of chanting and group meditation and also time put aside for personal reflection and chores.

 Currency in Thailand

 Thai Baht is the currency used in Thailand.
-1 US dollar equals to 30 Thai Baht.
-The currency exchange obviously changes over time, however the Thai Baht in general is quite stable.
+1 US dollar equals 30 Thai Baht.
+The currency exchange obviously changes over time, however, the Thai Baht in general is quite stable.
 Not using US dollars while traveling to Thailand is highly recommended.
 Have local currency on you always.
 One can easily change their dollars into Thai Baht using ATMs that are there everywhere in Thailand.

 Thailand is a country situated in Southeast Asia which is visited most by tourists, and for good reason.
 One can find nearly anything here - crystal blue waters, green thick jungle, and amazing food to feed to treat your taste buds.
 Extravagant, yet safe; cheap, yet furnished with every modern amenity that one may require.
-There is something for every price bracket and every interest, from some of the world’s best lavish hotels to beach front backpacker bungalows.
+There is something for every price bracket and every interest, from some of the world’s best lavish hotels to beachfront backpacker bungalows.
 Fun-loving and friendly, historic and cultured, Thailand emits a golden hue, from its tropical beaches and shimmering temples through to the ever-cheering Thai smile.
 There are many good luxury Thailand tour agents who help you in planning and making your trip smoother.

 A Bounteous Table

-A diverse national menu is formed around the four basic flavors: sweet, salty, spicy and sour.
+A diverse national menu is formed around the four basic flavors: sweet, salty, spicy, and sour.
 Wandering appetites go on eating tours of seafood pavilions in Phuket, Bangkok noodle shacks, and Burmese market stalls in Mae Sot.
 Cooking sessions unveil the simplicity behind the apparently complex dishes, and mastering the market is an essential survival skill.